spiral/docs/components/modules.md

 You might notice parameter "method", such parameter tells to ConfigWriter how it must process situations where configuration already exists, in our case it will merge existed (project specific) configuration with module one on order to keep project specific values (you can also use different method to replace existed config or even create your own implementation of ConfigWriter to perfom more controllable merge).

-You might link your ConfigWriter to existed framework configuration to automatically alter it's values during installation, hovewer it's much more reliable to use specialized config writers, in our case let's say that our module want to make it's view files available under namespace "sample".
+You might link your ConfigWriter to existed framework configuration to automatically alter it's values during installation, however it's much more reliable to use specialized config writers, in our case let's say that our module want to make it's view files available under namespace "sample".

 First of all we can create our view in "application/classes/Modules/Sample/views" directory (i'v created view named "test").
 Once it's done we can alter our installer and register `ViewConfig` writer.
 Such writer will only required us to specify base module directory and expose nice methods to manulate with namespaces: